lesandrop/lesandrop/README.md

 I research and teach Human-Computer Interaction, Cooperative Systems, Scientific Methodology, and other cool things in the areas of Information Systems and Software Engineering.

-Yes, you are right.
-I love both computers and people.
-I also love science and education :nerd_face:.

-You're right again.
-Even after completing my PhD thesis in 2015, I still code, less often than I would like, but I code.

 - :speech_balloon: I’m [lesandrop](https://twitter.com/lesandrop) on Twitter
 - :school: I’m [0000-0002-5724-0094](https://orcid.org/0000-0002-5724-0094) on OrcID
 - :link: This is my [Google Scholar profile](https://scholar.google.com.br/citations?user=KS9I4P0AAAAJ).